-There are 13 folders which can be configured using the group policy, but not all folders are suitable to be redirected to Work Folders.
+Thirteen folders can be configured using the group policy, but not all folders are suitable to be redirected to Work Folders.
 The latter are special folders designated by your network admins to sync with the server copies so that you and the server copies are the same.
 You can work on files in Work Folders and save them on any platform.
-Next time the device syncs with server, it updates the copies of files in Work Folders on Servers.
-Same way, if anyone updated files on server, it will update the copy of file located in your Work Folders.
-That is, after each sync, all files on your device will be up to date with the server copies and vice versa.
+Next time the device syncs with the server, it updates the copies of files in Work Folders on Servers.
+Same way, if anyone updates files on the server, it will update the copy of the file located in your Work Folders.
+After each sync, all files on your device will be updated with the server copies and vice versa.

 If your IT admin feels the need to redirect some folders to Work Folders instead of creating new folders, he or she can do it by redirecting the folders.
-It is as easy as opening properties and changing the path of the folder as shown in the next section of this post.
-You can do this for special folders as well – documents, music, video etc.
+It is as easy as opening properties and changing the path of the folder, as shown in the next section of this post.
+You can also do this for special folders – documents, music, video, etc.

 Example of redirection of Special folders to Work Folders

-The base of redirection is to create a new GPO where you tweak a folder’s properties so that it points to Work Folders location.
-In this example, as presented on Microsoft blog, we are creating a new GPO to redirect special folder Documents to Work Folders.
+The base of redirection is to create a new GPO where you tweak a folder’s properties to point to the Work Folders location.
+In this example, as presented on the Microsoft blog, we are creating a new GPO redirecting special folder Documents to Work Folders.
 Here is how to go about it:

 - Create a GPO